Torquay Twixmas 4 Days - Metropole Hotel

 Day 4 - Return Travel

 (Formerly the Cavendish Hotel - Part of the Leisureplex group from 31st July 2019).
-The Metropole Hotel in Torquay is the newest Leisureplex Hotel, which features a bar, extensive lobby lounge, and a large entertainment rooms.
+The Metropole Hotel in Torquay features a bar, extensive lobby lounge, and a large entertainment room.
 The bright, airy dining room serves the full Leisureplex menu plus our Chef's nightly specials.
 A variety of evening entertainment is provided in the spacious entertainment lounge.
 All 96 guest bedrooms are en-suite and feature Freeview TV and tea/coffee making facilities.
 Seaview rooms are available at a supplement.